Instant Pot Best Blue Ribbon Chili

 This here Chili is going to satisfy ANY Chili lover – guaranteed.
 Why?
-Because I load it up with some of the simplest and tastiest ingredients that packs a classic and premium flavor punch so rewarding, you’d better clear the mantle for that office Chili cook-off trophy to show off!
+Because I load it up with some of the simplest and tastiest ingredients that packs a classic and premium flavor punch so rewarding, you’d better clear the mantle for that Chili cook-off trophy to proudly display!

 Here’s How I Made It!:

 Now we have a trinity of peppers at three different spice levels we’re gonna add in (if you choose to use all three).
 We’ll take a poblano pepper, which is mild…